Dead-blow hammer: Description

 The head of the dead-blow hammer can be solid or hollow (often partially filled with loose steel shot), which distributes the energy of the strike over a longer period of time and reduces rebound.
-If a filled hammer head breaks while in use, it is likely to scatter a spray of the loose filler particles in the vicinity.
-Therefore, use of a traditional hollow dead-blow hammer may be restricted in certain settings, such as a manufacturing clean room, where contamination by foreign material could occur.

-Solid-head dead-blow hammers are usually made of rubber or resilient plastic (such as ultra high molecular weight plastic, UHMW) and rely on the inherent properties of the material to absorb shock and reduce rebound.
-Commonly constructed of polyurethane, dead-blow hammers regularly appear in solid orange or black.
+Solid-head dead-blow hammers are usually made of rubber or resilient plastic (such as polyurethane or ultra-high-molecular-weight polyethylene) and rely on the inherent properties of the material to absorb shock and reduce rebound.
 Composite heads and fiberglass handle models are also available, with optional shock-absorbent rubber grips.
 A variant design omits the handle entirely; the dead-blow head is gripped directly in the hand, for use in tight locations.

 Some dead-blow hammers have replaceable striking faces, attached by screwing or pressing them into place on the main body of the hammer.
-These replaceable inserts allow selection of the appropriate hardness for the striking face to reduce damage to an object being hammered, while optimizing the energy transfer of impact.
-Also, worn or damaged inserts can be replaced without discarding the entire handtool.
+These replaceable faces or “inserts” can extend the life of the tool, and can also be hardness matched to the surface being struck, minimizing damage while allowing optimal energy transfer on impact.

 Principle of operation

-In a conventional solid-head hammer, the force of the entire solid mass of the head is delivered at the moment of impact.
-Compared to a conventional hammer of similar weight, a dead-blow hammer conveys less peak force, spread over a longer time.
+In a conventional solid-head hammer, the momentum of the entire solid mass of the head is delivered in a short period following the moment of impact.
+A dead-blow hammer delivers the momentum over a longer period, resulting in less peak force, but similar total driving effect for the same head weight.

-At the moment the face of the hammer head contacts the surface being struck, the sand or shot within the head is effectively trailing it (due to inertia, it is collected at the opposite end of the head).
+At the moment the face of the hammer head contacts the surface being struck, the sand or shot within the head is effectively trailing it (Inertia causes it to be collected at the trailing end of the head).
 The force imparted by this additional loose mass within the head is not imparted to the struck surface at the moment of contact.
 Instead, this force is spread out over some period of time, as the sand or shot descends to fill the "face" end of the head.
-Such a blow is less "sharp" than that of the conventional hammer and feels more "dead" (less elastic rebound) to the user, hence the name.
+Such a blow is less "sharp" than that of the conventional hammer and feels more "dead", presenting less elastic rebound to the user; this is where the hammer gets its name.